yast/ycp-killer/README.md

 pull`.

-Before running this command, module's work directory needs to be in clean state (without any restrcturing, patching, etc.).
+Before running this command, module's work directory needs to be in clean state (without any restructuring, patching, etc.).
 Use `yk reset` to put it into that state.

 #### yk reset